-Sustainable Landscapes and Forest Enterprise Cluster Program in Brazil awarded by Department of Agriculture (Principal Investigator).
+Sustainable Landscapes and Forest Enterprise Cluster Program in Brazil awarded by (Principal Investigator).
 2010 to 2020

 Center for Research on Environmental Decisions (CRED2) awarded by Columbia University (Principal Investigator).
 2010 to 2015

-Forest Impacts of Certification awarded by World Wildlife Fund (Principal Investigator).
+Forest Impacts of Certification awarded by (Principal Investigator).
 2014 to 2015

-Conservation Policy Impacts in Tropical Dry Forest awarded by Inter-American Institute for Global Change Research (Principal Investigator).
+Conservation Policy Impacts in Tropical Dry Forest awarded by (Principal Investigator).
 2007 to 2011